gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/index.md

 .pretty  Folder for component footprints
 ```

-`.lib` files are text based, so play well with version control systems such as `.git`.
+Both the schematic `.lib` files and the component symbol files are text based, so they play well with version control systems such as `.git`.

 By default, the symbol libraries are installed to: